i3arnon/i3arnon.github.io/_posts/2015-11-30-valuetask.md

 layout: post
 title: On The Efficiency Of ValueTask
 description: ValueTask is a discriminated union of a T and a Task enabling allocation-free synchronous implementations of asynchronous operations.
-tags: [async-await, ValueTask, corefx, channels]
+tags: [async-await, value-task, corefx, channels]
 ---

 The [corefxlab](https://github.com/dotnet/corefxlab ".NET Core Lab") repository contains library suggestions for [corefx](https://github.com/dotnet/corefx ".NET Core Libraries") which itself is a repo containing the .NET Core foundational libraries.
 One of the gems hidden among these libraries is `ValueTask<T>` that was added by [Stephen Toub](https://github.com/stephentoub "stephentoub") as part of the [`System.Threading.Tasks.Channels`](https://github.com/dotnet/corefxlab/blob/master/src/System.Threading.Tasks.Channels/README.md) library but may be extremely useful on its own.
 The full implementation of `ValueTask<T>` can be found [here](//github.com/dotnet/corefx/blob/master/src/System.Threading.Tasks.Extensions/src/System/Threading/Tasks/ValueTask.cs), but this is an interesting subset of the API: